bangconghuynh/qsym2/docs/docs/user-guide/representation-analysis/slater-determinants.md

     </br></br>:material-cog-sync-outline: Default: `None`.
     22. :fontawesome-solid-users: This specifies the optional four-centre atomic-orbital spatial overlap tensor as a four-dimensional `numpy` array.
 This is only required for density symmetry analysis.
     </br></br>:material-cog-sync-outline: Default: `None`.
     23. :fontawesome-solid-users: This specifies the optional complex-symmetric four-centre atomic-orbital spatial overlap tensor as a four-dimensional `numpy` array.
-This is only required for density symmetry analysis.
+This is only required for density symmetry analysis in the presence of antiunitary operations.
     </br></br>:material-cog-sync-outline: Default: `None`.
     24. :fontawesome-solid-users: This specifies a floating-point value for the linear independence threshold $\lambda^{\mathrm{thresh}}_{\mathbfit{S}}$.
     For more information, see [Basics/#Thresholds](basics.md/#thresholds).